marklogic-community/mlphp/README.txt

    http://localhost:8002/manage/v1/package/compare/

-   Load the configuration file located in the mlphp directory:
+   Load the appropriate configuration file located in the mlphp/install directory.
+For example, if running MarkLogic version 6.0, load:

-   mlphp/config.xml
+   package-6_0.xml

    This will set up REST servers, databases, and database indexes.
 The API classes, examples, and demos require these in order to work.